mozilla/mozilla-ignite-learning-lab-demos/lab-6-7-openflow/README.md

 1. Copy project files to all computers
 1. Disconnect all from itnernet
 1. Plug in router
-1. Pick one computer, plug in ethernet cable into router LAN port
+1. Pick one computer to use as a "controller", plug in ethernet cable into router LAN port
 1. Navigate to the router's admin panel: 192.168.0.1
 1. Login in with username 'admin' and password 'admin'
 1. Head to System Tools -> Firmware upgrade